Learning and Teaching Team for Active Learning

 Classroom Technology in Support of Active Learning

 Research indicates that students learn best when they are actively involved—engaged in thinking, sharing, giving and receiving feedback, and reflecting on what they are doing and learning.
-This Faculty Learning Community (FLC) will explore how Butlers classroom technology can be leveraged to facilitate active learning, build on connections between faculty and support staff, current students, K12 school communities and aspirant universities to expand the effective use of classroom technology.
+This LTT will explore how Butlers classroom technology can be leveraged to facilitate active learning, build on connections between faculty and support staff, current students, K12 school communities and aspirant universities to expand the effective use of classroom technology.
 Participants will both explore new teaching approaches for their own classes and make recommendations to the campus for classroom technologies that would best support active learning approaches.

 Session One: Technology Tinker Day

 On February 1, the LTT kicked off the semester with a Technology Tinker Day featuring the following technologies:

 Conductive paint to simulate electronic connections

 Self-service exploration of educational apps (using provided iPads)

 Faculty were greeted outside the South Campus Education Resource Library with a Catch Box station.
 CAT Academic Technology Specialist Heather Hazelwood demonstrated the Catch Box by asking a discussion question and tossing the soft box with a built-in microphone to a faculty member.
 Laughter ensued along with discussion, and faculty learned the basic setup for the Catch Box and speaker system.

 Faculty received hands-on guidance with a number of iOS apps, including a stop motion app called Onion Cam 2.
 Jeana Rogers explained the concept of stop motion and collaboratively created short stop-motion videos with various faculty.
 Explore the list of apps and related resources (PDF).